yopdog/test22/Liberland-constitution.md

 the Cantons of the Free Republic of Liberland.
 This shall include voting on bills and working towards common goals such as national defence and international relations.
 * **§II.2.** The United Cantons Assembly shall facilitate the registration of Cantons.
 * **§II.3.** The Assembly shall consist of thirty Assembly Representatives, representing their respective Cantons
  * **§II.3(1)** Each Canton shall be in charge of choosing it's own Representatives.
-The number of Representatives sent by each Canton shall be proportional to the number of Citizans that hold membership in each of the registered Cantons.
+The number of Representatives sent by each Canton shall be proportional to the number of Citizans that hold membership in each of the registered Cantons, calculated in th Sainte-Laguë methode.
  * **§II.3(2)** The Representation of Cantons in the Assembly shall be renewed once every four years.
  * **§II.3(3)** Should any Assembly Representative step down or become incapable of participating, a supplementary Representative shall be provided by his Canton.